dchawner/Moodie/README.md

-This is our project- Raj
+This is our information retrieval project:
+People involved are: Ashraf, David and Raj.